weaveworks/weave-gitops-private/docs/rfcs/0003-pipelines-promotion/README.md

 **Pro**
 - Already setup and *should* be more easily exposed.
 - No need to manage other exposed surface, therefore less to secure.
-- No need to generate TS client

 **Cons**
 - Notifier service account needs permissions for promotion resources.
 - Current api layer is designed as an experience layer for users (humans) while the promotion webhook is intended for machines.
+- Extends the api layer with rest api so it would require to manage both grpc and rest apis that would increase maintainability costs.

 ### Alternative B: weave gitops api + pipeline controller  + promotion executor